In this section

 You need to tell the insurer if you make any modifications to your car, for example, if you mechanically accessorise your car or change it from the manufacturer's original specifications this may allow an insurer to refuse a claim under the policy.

 If you have a dispute with your insurance provider, you should attempt to resolve your dispute through the insurer’s internal dispute resolution process.
-If you can’t resolve the complaint with the insurer, the Financial Ombudsman Service (FOS) can resolve complaints and disputes between you and the insurer.
+If you can’t resolve the complaint with the insurer, AFCA can resolve complaints and disputes between you and the insurer.
 Get legal advice.

-The FOS can also help you if you have a dispute with another person's insurance company about motor vehicle property damage.
+AFCA can also help you if you have a dispute with another person's insurance company about motor vehicle property damage.
 Their role is to help resolve complaints between you and your insurer.
 If the matter doesn’t settle, they can make a determination.
 This will be binding on the insurer if you accept it.
-If you don't agree with the determination you can reject it and take your dispute to court.
+If you do not agree with the determination you can reject it and take your dispute to court.

-You should get legal advice before lodging a dispute with the FOS.
+You should get legal advice before lodging a dispute with AFCA.

 If your complaint is about private health insurance, which involves a private hospital or medical practitioners, the Private Health Insurance Ombudsman may help you.